 Wearing a heart rate monitor is really important for those with POTS and/or chronic fatigue.
 These monitors, whether a wristwatch or chest band, track your pulse all day.
 A higher pulse means the body is working harder, which can lead to fatigue and other symptoms if prolonged.
 Monitor heart rate throughout the day to know when you’re doing too much and when you need to rest.

-My heart rate monitor of choice for daily wear is my Fitbit Ionic.
-It’s an older model, so it’s probably more affordable now than newer options.
-But I’ve had it for almost three years and it still works like it’s brand new.
+My heart rate monitor of choice for daily wear is my Fitbit Sense, which is a newer model that I recently got.
 I can see my heart rate with two taps of the screen.
 And I can see my pulse for the entirety of my workouts, which allows me to gauge when I need to lower or raise the intensity.
 I will forever preach the importance of a quality heart rate monitor, especially for POTS patients.

 Balance Daily Activities

-So balance high energy activities with low energy alternatives.
-Enjoy good days, but do not overdo it.
-I repeat, do not overdo it!
+So balance high-energy activities with low-energy alternatives.
+Enjoy good days, but do not overdo them.
 A good-symptom day can tempt you into going all out and doing everything and more, but this can often lead to a crash.
 I know this, and I still make this mistake.
 Just make an effort to stay mindful!

 In addition, conserve energy throughout the day when possible.
 Simple changes to your daily routine can help with this.
-For example, prepare dinner while seated at a counter or use a shower bench.
-Sit down to style hair or apply makeup.
+For example, prepare dinner while seated at a counter or use a shower bench when bathing, like the Medline Shower Bench.
+Sit down to style your hair or apply makeup.

-I know how discouraging it can be to feel worse after exercising when exercise is supposed to make you healthier.
-For POTS patients, exercise is known to make symptoms worse before they improve.
+Feeling worse after working out when regular exercise is supposed to make you healthier can be really frustrating.
+For POTS patients, exercise is known to worsen symptoms before improving them.
 And people with MS/CFS may need to be careful with any kind of exercise they do to avoid triggering symptoms.
 But with thoughtful planning and flexibility in your schedule, you can use the above tips to help reduce fatigue after exercise.